vanng822/pagination/README.md

 Indicate if using slash instead of equal sign, ie /page/2 instead of /?page=2, default is false.

 ### template: {String | Function}
-This can be a template string or a compile template (function).
+This can be a template string or a compiled template (function).
-The compile function will be called with an object as argument.
+The compiled function will be called with an object as argument.